jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 Try calling the scripts through a shell window rather than double-clicking to run.
 You will be able to diagnose what the issue is.

+### Not all my actresses have thumbnail images

+Unfortunately R18 and javlibrary use different English naming conventions for their actresses, so until I have a solution in place to either scrape Japanese, or do some manual switcharoos, we'll have to deal with it.
+You can also manually put in image urls into the .csv specified in `actor-csv-export-path`.

 ## Feature ideas

 -   [x] Add option to input tags/genres in metadata file - v.1.4.0